Nelson Feathers

 Megan has moved off to the right of the nest entrance (the obvious slit in the trunk) as the female on several occasions appeared perhaps ready to leave the nest.
 She didn't.

+Megan then inserts a scoop into the nest cavity.
 Success.
-Megan transfers an egg into her hand then closes her hand gently but securely.
+She transfers an egg into her hand then closes her hand gently but securely.
 She then transfers the egg to a container with cotton wool.

 The container with the egg is put in a sack and sent down string on a pulley to the ground for immediate transfer to somewhere warm.
 In this case a human chest to maintain the egg at body temperature.